Man shot in Louisville Shelby Park neighborhood early Monday dies at hospital - NewsBreak

 LOUISVILLE, Ky. — It’s been a deadly start to the new year.
 The Louisville Metro Police Department is investigating three separate homicides that occurred in a matter of hours.
 “At this time, it does not appear that any of these cases are related or part of a larger...

-LOUISVILLE, Ky. — A man is dead after a shooting in Louisville's Tyler Park neighborhood early Monday morning.
-Around 1:30 a.m., Louisville Metro Police officers responded to a shooting in the 1600 block of Beechwood Avenue, according to an LMPD press release.
-Officers on scene found a man who...
+LOUISVILLE, Ky. — A woman is dead after a shooting in the Parkland neighborhood early Tuesday morning, according to Louisville Metro Police.
+Shortly after 2 a.m., LMPD Second Division officers responded to a shooting in the 2700 block of West Kentucky Street.
+When police got there, they found a...

-Police identify Indiana man hit, killed by vehicle on I-65 in Clark County

-LOUISVILLE, Ky.
-(WDRB) -- Police have identified a pedestrian who was hit and killed by a vehicle on Interstate 65 in Clark County last week.
-Indiana State Police said in a release that Larry W. Caudill, 62, of Austin, Indiana died at the scene on Dec.
-29. The accident happened...

 Comments / 0